Skip to content

 Routing contract integrity

-• A contract cannot be modified in transit without invalidating the signature
+• A contract cannot be modified in transit without invalidating the signature.

-• A contract cannot be forged without the domain’s private key
+• A contract cannot be forged without the domain’s private key.

-• A contract can be verified by any third party without contacting the issuing node
+• A contract can be verified by any third party without contacting the issuing node.

-• An expired contract is rejected even if the signature is valid
+• An expired contract is rejected even if the signature is valid.

 What the protocol does not authenticate

-The capability manifest at /.well-known/directory.json is not signed.
+The optional capability manifest at /.well-known/directory.json is not signed.
 It is served over HTTPS and cached.
 A CDN compromise or cache poisoning could serve a modified manifest.

 Client requirement: Clients MUST verify that the domain they queried matches their own resolution target.
 Do not trust the domain field in the manifest to determine where to resolve.